Cwantic/Documentation/Python/Classes/design.md

 ---
 ## 11. result

-If result is not an empty string, a message will appears at the end of exuction of the script.
+If result is not an empty string, a message will appears at the end of execution of the script.

 ```python
 # Python script